Skip to main content

 Adviser firms often adopt different tools over the course of years, but never fully rebuild their operating model to match.

-That leaves duplicated effort, partial integrations, and data scattered across platforms, CRMs, and spreadsheets.
+That leaves duplicated effort, partial integrations, and scattered data across platforms, CRMs, and spreadsheets.

 It drives up cost-to-serve and makes consistent oversight harder.

-Map how work actually flows through the firm, then decide what should be standardised, automated, or removed.
+A useful first move is to start with a clean piece of paper: map how work actually flows through the firm, then decide what should be standardised, automated, or removed.

 Consumer Duty, Cost-to-Serve, and the Advice Gap